Right in the Balkans: Pt. 2 - Kosovo

 Chapter 2 Kosovo:

 So we left Serbian territories for Kosovo.
-The second youngest country in the work.
+The second youngest country in the world - It’s younger than Youtube.

 Brutal but beautiful